LeoFreyre/LeoFreyre/README.md

     def Projects(self):
         projects = [
-            'Building a personal website with AWS and Node.js', 'Mastering Estonian language skills',
+            'Developing a personal website with React.js',
-            'Composing and recording piano music',
+            'Learning Russian language skills',
-            'Reading and studying new books on technology and personal growth' ]
+            'Building a Software as a Service with AI', ]
         return projects
  ```